philnichol/hello-fargate/README.md

 ---
 ## Usage

-In addition to be being authenticated to AWS, the following ENVVARS must be set:
+In addition to be being authenticated to AWS and having permission to deploy the resources, the following ENVVARS must be set:
 - AWS_DEFAULT_REGION
 - AWS_ACCOUNT_NUMBER